noahschutte/flickr-voice-search/README.md

 2. Serve-static with NPM
 > $ node server.js

-3. You can now open the following html in your browser:
+3. You can now open the following html in your browser: (Chrome preferred)

 http://localhost:8080/index.html